COAST’s mission is to protect and restore a diverse, abundant and beautiful marine environment for everyone in Arran, the Clyde and Scotland.

 Worked with Fauna and Flora International to establish the Coastal Communities Network, which now comprises fourteen organisations and is growing larger and gaining a significant voice to powerfully influence policy and action to ensure that we have healthy, well-managed seas in Scotland.

-The Octopus Centre (Scotland’s first MPA visitor centre)
+The Discovery Centre (Scotland’s first MPA visitor centre)

-The run down Old Pavilion building and land was purchased in 2016 and refurbished in 2017-2018 and opened to the public in July 2018 as the Octopus Centre.
+The run down Old Pavilion building and land was purchased in 2016 and refurbished in 2017-2018 and opened to the public in July 2018 as the Octopus Centre, now known as the COAST Discovery Centre.
 COAST and Arran are recognised for marine interpretation, research and marine recreation.
 Our policy of advocating and campaigning is underpinned by scientific research and peer reviewed publications.
 By the end of 2018 we will have hosted and collaborated with over 25 MSc students, 3 PhD students from a variety of UK institutions including the University of Glasgow, University of York, University of the West of England and Edinburgh Napier University.

 In a survey of visitors to Arran, 34% were already aware of the NTZ on arrival and this increased to 58% on departure.
 Around 1500 people attended our events last year and we conducted class visits to all of the seven primary schools and the High School on the island and to over twenty schools from the mainland (c.600 children).